Pellaniki Premalekha Priyuraliki Subhalekha: Plot

-The film begins with Raja, a faithful husband, & his beloved wife, Keerti, whose life is a constant joy, reminiscent of newlyweds.
+The film begins with Raja, a faithful husband, and his beloved wife, Keerti, whose life is a constant joy, reminiscent of newlyweds.
 Once, Raja, in Keerti's absence, encounters a girl named Swathi.
 They get closer, and he develops a new infatuation with her and pretends to be single, but she truly loves him.
-Soon after her return, Keerti notices a significant shift in Raja & his artful tricks, which perturbs her.
+Soon after her return, Keerti notices a significant shift in Raja and his artful tricks, which perturbs her.
 Then Raja walks to a camp where he posts letters for both, which, by napping swaps, and the ladies collapse, gazing at Raja's deceptive craftmanship.
 Eventually, the two face each other, detecting their whereabouts, and are startled since they are besties at one time.
 During their studies, they live like a single soul with joint participation and pranks to marry one man.

-Now, Keerti & Swati are devastated and scheme to checkmate Raja's skillful fabrication.
+Now, Keerti and Swati are devastated and scheme to checkmate Raja's skillful fabrication.
 Forthwith, Swati approaches Raja to dwell with him.
 Bewildered, he crosses her, assuming they are out of Keerti's sight.
 Raja accommodates Swati at a Kabuliwala Khan's residence, who will abide by any roguery against women.
 From there, Raja juggles between them, who mock him with various trials he undergoes to avoid suspicion—one night, the two muddle up with Raja when he believes his consummation with Swati.
 Parallelly, Swati resolutely confirms the match instantly fixed by her elders to clear these troubles and forges pregnancy before Raja.
 Thus, he cannot persist with a duo, thinking of discarding but backs or conceiving Keerti but fears.
 So, Raja steps to the doctor to abort Swati, and she skips sensing it.

 Simultaneously, conceived Keerti lands there on whom the doctor wants to continue but, luckily, bars because it's out of time.
 Ultimately, the duo fires the mental assault on Raja via Keerti, accusing him of abortion, who quits.
 Hereupon, Raja wrecks, regrets his deeds, and rushes.
 Amidst, Khan, who is well-versed in tactically, carries Raja to Swati's nuptial and divulges the totality.
-Tragically, Raja & Swati's affair balls up, which calls off the wedding and scares her life.
-At last, Keerti declares that splice Raja & Swati and opines all to correct a fault.
+Tragically, Raja and Swati's affair balls up, which calls off the wedding and scares her life.
+At last, Keerti declares that splice Raja and Swati and opines all to correct a fault.
 Finally, the movie ends happily with Raja fusing with two spouse queens.